opnfv/yardstick/docs/results/os-odl_l2-nofeature-ha.rst

 on the details of each run test scenario as well.

-All of the test case results below are based on 4 scenario test runs, each run on the LF POD1_ between August 25 and 28 in 2016.
+All of the test case results below are based on 4 scenario test runs, each run on the Ericsson POD2_ or LF POD2_ between August 25 and 29 in 2016.

 TC002
 -----
 The round-trip-time (RTT) between 2 VMs on different blades is measured using ping.
-Most test run measurements result on average between 0.74 and 1.08 ms.
+Most test run measurements result on average between 0.5 and 0.6 ms.
-A few runs start with a 0.99 - 1.07 ms RTT spike (This could be because of normal ARP handling).
-One test run has a greater RTT spike of 1.35 ms.
+A few runs start with a 1 - 1.5 ms RTT spike (This could be because of normal ARP handling).
+One test run has a greater RTT spike of 1.9 ms, which is the same one with the 0.7 ms average.
+The other runs have no similar spike at all.
 To be able to draw conclusions more runs should be made.
-SLA set to 10 ms.
-The SLA value is used as a reference, it has not been defined by OPNFV.
+SLA set to 10 ms. The SLA value is used as a reference, it has not been defined by OPNFV.

 TC005
 -----
-The IO read bandwidth looks similar between different dates, with an average between approx. 128 and 136 MB/s.
-Within each test run the results vary, with a minimum 5 MB/s and maximum 446 MB/s on the totality.
-Most runs have a minimum BW of 5 MB/s (one run at 6 MB/s).
-The maximum BW varies more in absolute numbers between the dates, between 416 and 446 MB/s.
+The IO read bandwidth looks similar between different dates, with an average between approx. 170 and 200 MB/s.
+Within each test run the results vary, with a minimum 2 MB/s and maximum 838 MB/s on the totality.
+Most runs have a minimum BW of 3 MB/s (two runs at 2 MB/s).
+The maximum BW varies more in absolute numbers between the dates, between 617 and 838 MB/s.
 SLA set to 400 MB/s.
 The SLA value is used as a reference, it has not been defined by OPNFV.

 TC010
 -----
-The measurements for memory latency are similar between test dates and result in approx. 1.09 ns.
-The variations within each test run are similar, between 1.0860 and 1.0880 ns.
+The measurements for memory latency are similar between test dates and result in approx. 1.2 ns.
+The variations within each test run are similar, between 1.215 and 1.219 ns.
+One exception is February 16, where the average is 1.222 and varies between 1.22 and 1.28 ns.
 SLA set to 30 ns.
 The SLA value is used as a reference, it has not been defined by OPNFV.

 TC011
 -----
 Packet delay variation between 2 VMs on different blades is measured using Iperf3.
-The reported packet delay variation varies between 0.0025 and 0.0148 ms, with an average delay variation between 0.0056 ms and 0.0157 ms.
+On the first date the reported packet delay variation varies between 0.0025 and 0.011 ms, with an average delay variation of 0.0067 ms.
+On the second date the delay variation varies between 0.002 and 0.006 ms, with an average delay variation of 0.004 ms.

 TC012
 -----
-Between test dates, the average measurements for memory bandwidth result in approx. 19.70 GB/s.
-Within each test run the results vary more, with a minimal BW of 18.16 GB/s and maximum of 20.13 GB/s on the totality.
+Between test dates, the average measurements for memory bandwidth vary between 17.4 and 17.9 GB/s.
+Within each test run the results vary more, with a minimal BW of 16.4 GB/s and maximum of 18.2 GB/s on the totality.
 SLA set to 15 GB/s.
 The SLA value is used as a reference, it has not been defined by OPNFV.

 TC014
 -----
-The Unixbench processor test run results vary between scores 3224.4 and 3842.8, one result each date.
-The average score on the total is 3659.5.
+The Unixbench processor test run results vary between scores 3080 and 3240, one result each date.
+The average score on the total is 3150.
 No SLA set.

 TC037